PreibischLab/STIM/README.md

      [--hidePairwiseRendering] \

 ```
 Datasets from the selected N5 `-i` will be aligned in pairs.
-Datasets and their ordering can be optionally defined using `-d`, otherwise all datasets will be used in the order as defined in the N5 container.
+Datasets and their ordering can be optionally defined using `-d`, otherwise all datasets will be used in the order as defined in the N5-container.
 The comparison range (±slices to be aligned) can be defined using `-r`, by default it is set to 2.
 Genes to be used can be specified manually using `-g`, or a specified number of genes `-n` with the highest standard deviation in the expression signal will be used.
 By default, 100 genes will be automatically selected.

 The images used for alignment are rendered as in the viewing programs above.
 The scaling of the images can be changed using `-s` (default: 0.05 or 5%), and the smoothness factor can be changed using `-sf` (default: 4.0).
 If a registration was run before and transformations are already stored, the application will quit.
 To compute anyways, previous results can be overwritten using `--overwrite`.